KevinAst/tw-themes/TOOLING.md

 DOCS             NOTE: we PUBLISH our docs
 ====
-docs:serve ..... launch docs server, continuously watching for docs changes
-                 NOTE: adding `--log=debug --debug` to this npm script CAN BE USEFUL
+docs:build   ... manually build the docs (into the _book/ dir)
+                 - NOTE: this build is executed as the first step in docs:publish
+                 - FOR DOCS DEVELOPMENT:
+                   1. start an internal web server pointing to _book/ dir
+                   2. manually re-execute docs:build whenever docs/ change
+                 - this is MUCH PREFERRED over docs:serve
+                   * it is MUCH FASTER!
+                   * docs:serve is very antiquated (a dead project)
+                     * it is extremely slow
+                     * it constantly stops when any file changes

 docs:publish ... publish the latest docs to https://tw-themes.js.org/
                  NOTE: this script FIRST builds the docs from scratch ... via predocs:publish

-                 >>> OPTIONALLY:
-docs:build   ... you can manually build the docs (into the _book/ dir)
-                 HOWEVER it is not typically necessary
-                 BECAUSE this build is executed as the first step in docs:publish

 docs:clean   ... clean all machine-generated docs directories

+                 >>> ANTIQUATED (see notes on docs:build)
+docs:serve ..... launch docs server, continuously watching for docs changes
+                 NOTE: adding `--log=debug --debug` to this npm script CAN BE USEFUL

 BUNDLE/DEPLOY    NOTE: we DEPLOY our bundled library to NPM